catalyst/moodle-tool_crawler/README.md

 # What is this?

-This is a link checking robot, that crawls your moodle site following links and reporting on links that are either broken or that link to very large files.
+This is a link checking robot, that crawls your Moodle site following links and reporting on links that are either broken or that link to very large files.